Fayez73/multi-account-secure-cloud-platform/README.md

 This project demonstrates how to build a **production-ready, secure, multi-account AWS cloud platform** using **Terraform** and a **Jenkins CI/CD pipeline** with integrated **security scanning** (Checkov & Tfsec).

-It is designed as a **flagship DevOps → Solutions Architect portfolio project**, showcasing skills in:
+It is designed to showcase skills in:
 - Infrastructure as Code (IaC) with **Terraform**
 - **Multi-account AWS architecture** (Networking, Security, Compute, Observability)
 - **Enterprise-grade CI/CD pipelines** with Jenkins Shared Libraries